RyotaUshio/obsidian-auto-displaystyle-inline-math/README.md

 1. Install the [BRAT](obsidian://show-plugin?id=obsidian42-brat) community plugin and enable it.
 2. Go to **Options**.
 In the **Beta Plugin List** section, click on the **Add Beta plugin** button.
-3. Copy and paste `https://github.com/RyotaUshio/obsidian-inline-math` in the pop-up prompt and click on **Add Plugin**.
+3. Copy and paste `RyotaUshio/obsidian-auto-displaystyle-inline-math` in the pop-up prompt and click on **Add Plugin**.
 4. (Optional) Turn on **Auto-update plugins at startup** at the top of the page.
 5. Go to **Community plugins > Installed plugins**.
-You will find "No more flickering inline math" in the list.
+You will find "Auto-\\displaystyle Inline Math" in the list.
 Click on the toggle button to enable it.

 ## Companion plugins